 Subject line: A Little Back to School Appreciation

 Lesson: Zero in on a particular audience

 Clean skincare brand OSEA takes a more targeted approach to their back-to-school campaign.
-Instead of focusing on students and their parents, they zero their messaging on teachers.
+Instead of focusing on students and their parents, they cater their messaging specifically to teachers.

-Teachers are the heroes of the back-to-school season—they spend months planning for the upcoming year and their lessons will shape the experiences and minds of younger generations.
-OSEA hopes teachers will practice a little self care, offering them a discount in appreciation for all that they do.
+Teachers are the heroes of the back-to-school season—they spend months planning for the upcoming year, and their lessons shape the experiences and minds of younger generations.
+OSEA hopes teachers will practice a little self-care, offering them a discount in appreciation for all that they do.

 Subject line: Save on Back to School Scents

-Lesson: Talk about what your customer’s care about
+Lesson: Talk about what your customers care about right now

 For some students, back to school means back to sports.
 And for parents, this translates to driving kids (and sometimes their friends) and gear to and from sweaty sporting events.
 For college students who drive around with their friends, avoiding a potentially smelly situation is a must.